AadeshMndr/Cpp_Project/README.md

 - `partialDerivative(DualNum(*func)(vector<DualNum>), vector<DualNum> params, int paramIndex = 0, long double at = 1);`

-    This function returns the first derivative of the function passes evaluated at the value specified in 'at' parameter.
+    This function returns the first derivative of the function passed, evaluated at the value specified in 'at' parameter.

 ```cpp
 #include <iostream>